 Except that the sword isn’t all that important.

 Let’s watch a short video — 1 minute, 47 seconds — and you’ll see.
 Click here to watch He-Man battle an “ice lion,” a creature whose breath freezes whatever it comes in contact with.
 Can’t watch right now?
 OK, here are some screen shots.
+Let’s start with a picture of the ice lion and his freeze-ray breath.

 … and, using his super strength, tosses the ice monster aside.